 If you’re sedentary, then we can’t think of a single thing that could have as much of an impact on your health and wellness as exercise.
 You need to engage in both cardio and strength training if you want to get all the benefits.
 Cardio training will pump your body full of highly oxygenated blood.
 This blood will deliver oxygen and nutrients to all parts of the body, including the brain.
 Blood oxygenation has a direct impact on mood and cognitive functions and people who regularly engage in cardio training report fewer cases of depression.

 Strength training, on the other hand, will help release endorphins in the body.
 Endorphins are nature’s painkillers, but they also provide feelings of general well-being.
 So, consider embarking on a strength resistance training routine if you want to improve your life at all levels.
+After strength training, consider utilizing a heat pack to help reduce soreness and increase blood flow to the muscles.

 You also need to look at your eating habits and see where you could make some improvements.
 If you’re eating a lot of fried foods, then know that they are one of the worst things for your overall health.
 They will not only increase the chance that you develop obesity, but they will make you more sluggish and slow down your mental activity.
 If you can, switch to grilled foods whenever you have the chance.
 Have a balanced diet consisting of healthy protein, vegetables, and healthy fats.
 Also, consider going on an intermittent fasting routine as it has shown to have tons of benefits for mental and physical health.